tjrae/first-repo/README.md

 # Final-Project

-This is for my final project for computer technologies.
+This is the repository for my final project in my computer technologies class.